kirenz/course-template/docs/project-description.md

 -   Slide 5: Interesting findings from the model
 -   Slide 6: Conclusions + future work

+(video-presentation)=
 ### Video presentation

-For the video presentation, you can speak over your slide deck.
+For the video presentation (i.e., screencast), you can speak over your slide deck.
 **The video presentation must be no longer than 8 minutes.** It is fine if the video is shorter than 8 minutes, but it cannot exceed 8 minutes.
 You may use any platform that works best for your group to record your presentation.
 Below are a few resources on recording videos: